At Arroz, Travel Is Mike Isabella’s Secret Ingredient

-The food at Arroz is actually derived most from the Spanish parts of their journey, but not in an expected way.
-Arroz in Spanish means “rice,” and an entire section of the menu is dedicated to Valencia’s bomba rice, served in large pans similar to paella and topped with nontraditional ingredients like Maryland crab, fried egg or suckling pig.
+The food at Arroz is actually derived mostly from the Spanish parts of their journey, but not in an expected way.
+Arroz in Spanish means “rice” and an entire section of the menu is dedicated to Valencia’s bomba rice, served in large pans similar to paella and topped with non-traditional ingredients like Maryland crab, fried egg or suckling pig.

 Rafidi, whose roots are Palestinian and Jordanian and whose grandfather was a hotel chef, didn’t travel with Isabella, but he could envision the dishes he wanted to make, like the charred eggplant dip that starts a typical Moroccan meal.

 “We did a take on that [dip] where we burn whole eggplant over charcoal, for a couple hours, where it’s burnt to a crisp, and then we balance that with sesame-based tahini,” Rafidi says.
 “We puree it all with tahini, black garlic [and] then we burn lemons to a crisp, and we make an ash out of that.
 So it’s essentially this little burnt eggplant hummus, if you will.
 We top it with a little bit of lemon and honey at the end.
 I think that was one of the first dishes that I knew was going to go on the menu and that’s actually our biggest seller on the menu.”

 Rafidi says it’s this level of detail, attention to concept and care for a dish’s origins that makes Arroz special.
 This is what Isabella wanted to build above all.